Institutes Curriculum

 Global Leadership Capstone

 The Global Leadership Capstone course is a student-directed, action-research project designed to reflect the culmination of the acquired knowledge and skills of each student before graduation.
-Unique to the Capstone project is a commitment to the UN’s 17 Sustainable Development Goals.
-Students will focus on one of the goals and seek to contribute to understanding and solving some of these global challenges.
-Students are challenged to design and create their own learning experience by pursuing an area of interest in the context of these goals and their local community while advisors provide student-centered guidance and support.
-At the conclusion of the experience, students will present their results at the OCS Global Leadership Capstone Summit.
-This course is completed asynchronously during the spring semester of students’ junior year and the fall semester of their senior year.
-Students must successfully complete this Capstone, as well as other Institute requirements, to graduate with the Global Leadership Institute designation.
+Students are challenged to design and create their own learning experience by pursuing an area of interest in the context of their learning pathway and tied to their local community: advisors provide guidance and support.
+At the conclusion of the experience, students present their results at the OCS Global Leadership Capstone Summit.
+This course is completed during the spring semester of the students’ junior year and the fall semester of their senior year.
+Students must successfully complete this capstone, as well as other Institute requirements, to graduate with the Institute of Global Leadership designation.

 Institute of Engineering